-The Board has a page on their website which lists what misdemeanor charges must be reported.
-The board then reviews the investigators report to determine if any disciplinary action is necessary.
-It’s important to note, it’s considered unprofessional conduct when a nurse receives a misdemeanor or felony charge and fails to report it to the board within ten business days.
-This can result in additional disciplinary actions.
+The Board has a page on its website which lists what misdemeanor charges the nurse must report.
+The board then reviews the investigator’s report to determine if disciplinary action is necessary.
+It’s important to note it’s considered unprofessional conduct when a nurse receives a misdemeanor or felony charge and fails to report it to the board within ten business days.
+It can result in additional disciplinary actions.

 Arizona Criminal Charges Nurses Must Report

-There are a number of criminal charges a nurse, nursing student or applicant for a nursing license must report.
+There are several criminal charges a nurse, nursing student, or applicant for a nursing license must report.
 These include:

-- Assault and similar offenses such as battery, threat of violence, harassment, striking another, touch with intent to injure, etc. This includes domestic violence.
+- Assault and similar offenses such as battery, threat of violence, harassment, striking another, touching with the intent to injure, etc. This includes domestic violence.

 - Theft and similar offenses such as stealing, receiving stolen property, looting, trespassing, passing bad checks, etc.

-- Abuse, neglect and similar offenses such as such child or elder abuse, physical or emotional abuse, abandonment, endangerment, etc.
+- Abuse, neglect, and similar offenses such as child or elder abuse, physical or emotional abuse, abandonment, endangerment, etc.

 - Sexual offenses and crimes such as rape, molestation, sexual harassment, unwanted touch, prostitution, pornography, immoral sexual conduct, etc.